Qumulo/docs/_includes/content-reuse/admin-guides/authentication-qumulo-core/configuring-ldap.md

    1. For **Use LDAP features**, click **Yes**.

-   1. For **LDAP URIs**, enter a comma-separated list of up to 3 server URIs.
-The cluster will use the first server in the list, falling back to the remaining servers if the former becomes unreachable.
+   1. For **LDAP URIs**, enter a comma-separated list of up to 3 URIs.

+      Qumulo Core attempts connecting to the first URI.
+If the first URI becomes unreachable, it attempts to connect to the other URIs.

    1. For **Base DN**, enter the Distinguished Name (DN) from which the LDAP server searches for users.